koakh/NetCoreAspAureliaStartup/notes.md

 koakh/NetCoreAsp-AureliaStartup
 https://github.com/koakh/NetCoreAsp-AureliaStartup.git

-…or create a new repository on the command line
+ï¿½or create a new repository on the command line

 echo "# NetCoreAsp-AureliaStartup" >> README.md
 git init